 If regular vacuuming doesn’t seem to get the job done, you may want to upgrade to a steam cleaner.
 Make sure that you use one that is approved for vehicle upholstery.
 In addition, make sure that the cleaning solution that you use is safe for the type of upholstery that you have.

 Using fragranced air fresheners can help to mask some of the worst smells in your car.
 Some of these air fresheners even work to deodorize the air inside of your car.
 This is a great solution for when you don’t have the time to implement another tactic.
 However, this isn’t going to be a long-term solution.

 When you can locate the source of the smell as your carpet, it’s time to take action with a specialized cleaner.
 You can find a carpet cleaning product at your local hardware store that is specifically designed for vehicle carpeting.
 This will work great to remove odors inside of your carpet as long as you use it according to its directions.

 Hire a Professional

-If you don’t have any luck with the methods above, it could be time to hand the job over to a professional.
+If you don’t have any luck with the methods above, it could be time to hand the job over to an expert for professional odor removal process.
 Some overly pungent odors require specialized cleaning solutions and the right scrubbing care using tools that are only available to professionals.

 Reliable Odor Removal Services

-Pur360 is your reliable odor removal service provider for the Lake Zurich, IL, region.
-We’re also here for all of your mold testing, mold eradication, ultraviolet sanitation, attic stain removal, painting, fan and dehumidifier rental, drywall removal and repair, and carpet removal and disposal needs.
+Pur360 is your reliable odor removal service provider for the Chicago, IL, region.
+We’re also here for all of your Chicago mold testing, mold eradication, ultraviolet sanitation, attic stain removal, painting, fan and dehumidifier rental, drywall removal and repair, and carpet removal and disposal needs.
 Call us today to get the help that you need!